 Nutrition and dietetics

 Dietitians assess and treat children who have a nutrition or dietetic concern.
 They work with families and carers when feeding and hydration issues or clinical conditions are affecting the child’s growth, development and wellbeing.
-Our Home Enteral Nutrition Service (HENS) supports children with enteral feeding needs, such as nasogastric tubes or gastrostomy feeds.
 They ensure that children’s nutritional needs are being met and support with organising the equipment and prescriptions required.

 Co-ordinating your child’s care

-The chances are that you’ll have lots of health professionals supporting you and your child.
-There are services which help to bring everyone together to make sure that you know who is doing what!
+You may have lots of health professionals supporting you and your child.
+There are services which help to bring everyone together.

-These services allocate a key worker to a family who offers support , advice, help with completing benefit, grant or charity applications, and organise regular multi-professional meetings for you to make sure the right services are in place and working together for you and your family.
+These services allocate a key worker to a family who offers support, advice, and organises regular multi-professional meetings for you to make sure the right services are in place and working together for you and your family.

 Parent and carer support groups